Skip to content

 1. Register as early as possible

-You are encouraged to register, inserting your personal and referee details as soon as possible after the application form will be activated on 1 November.
-This is important to allow sufficient time for your referees to submit the reference letters before the deadline.
+You are encouraged to register, inserting your personal and referee details as soon as possible after the application form is activated on 1 November.
+It is important to allow sufficient time for your referees to submit the reference letters before the deadline.
 Reference letters will not be accepted after the deadline of 31 January (14:00 - CET).

-2. Complete and submit your application by the deadline 31 January (14:00 - CET)
+2. Complete and submit your application by the deadline of 31 January (14:00 - CET)

 By registering/submitting an application, you give your consent for processing the data as specified in the Privacy Statement for Application and Selection Procedures for EUI Post-Graduate Programmes and in accordance with the EUI’s Data Protection Policy outlined in the Decision of the President No. 10 of 18 February 2019 (EUI Data Protection Policy)